majorgreys/schomburg-talk-nov2017/speaking.md

 only because of a federal decree that forced CUNY administration to conduct its first demographic survey in 1967.
-The findings were especially damning. **Black students were only 3.6 percent of the total matriculated enrollment at the more selective four-year colleges**. **Black students were more likely to be enrolled in the less selective two-year community colleges, where they accounted for 13 percent**.
+The findings were especially damning. **Black students were only 3.6 percent of the total matriculated enrollment at the more selective four-year colleges**.
+Black students were more likely to be enrolled in the less selective two-year community colleges, where they accounted for 13 percent.
 Most significantly, **60 percent of all Black students enrolled at CUNY were never admitted under existing admission requirements and were instead paying tuition as non-matriculants**.